fastlmm/bed-reader/useful.md

 Use a normal final version, for example `1.1.0`, unless intentionally publishing a prerelease such as `1.1.0a1`.

+`Cargo.toml` and `pyproject.toml` should have the same release version.

 ### 3. Preflight

 ```bash